-7.3.1 Connect to a Ball-mount Hitch
+7.3.1 Connect to a Ball-Mount Hitch

-Make sure there is space and clearance to safely reverse the tow vehicle to the machine.
+Make sure that there is space and clearance to safely reverse the tow vehicle to the machine.

-- 1. Reverse the tow vehicle to the machine.
+- Reverse the tow vehicle to the machine.
 Stop approximately 1 ft (30 cm) away from the hitch coupler.
 If a back-up camera is not available, have another person guide you. - 2.
 Use the trailer jack to lift the trailer tongue until the hitch coupler is higher than the ball-mount hitch. - 3.
 Remove the pin from the hitch-coupler latch.
 Lift the latch to the vertical (unlocked) position. - 4.
 Slowly, reverse the tow vehicle until the ball-mount hitch is below the hitch coupler. - 5.
 Stop the tow vehicle and apply the parking brake. - 6.
-Use the trailer jack to lower the machine and attach the hitch coupler to the ball-mount hitch. - Lower the hitch-coupler latch to the locked position.
-Install a pin through the latch to hold the hitch coupler on the ballmount hitch. - 8.
+If necessary, adjust the hitch-coupler height.
+For instructions, see Adjust the Hitch-Coupler Height on page 53. - 7.
+Use the trailer jack to lower the machine and attach the hitch coupler to the ball-mount hitch.
+For instructions, see Lower the Trailer Jack on page 52. - 8.
+Lower the hitch-coupler latch to the locked position.
+Install a pin through the latch to hold the hitch coupler on the ball-mount hitch. - 9.
 Retract and stow the trailer jack.
-For instructions, see Trailer Jack on page 52. - 9.
-Cross the two safety chains below the trailer tongue, and then attach them to the tow vehicle (one on each side of the ball-mount hitch). - 10.
+For instructions, see Stow the Trailer Jack on page 52. - 10.
+Cross the two safety chains below the trailer tongue, and then attach them to the tow vehicle (one on each side of the ball-mount hitch). - 11.
 Do the following: - a.
-Connect the light-bar cable harness to the tow vehicle.
-Make sure the cables can make turns without tension and do not touch the ground. - b.
+Connect the light-bar wire harness to the tow vehicle.
+Make sure that the cables can make turns without tension and do not touch the ground. - b.
 Operate each light and have another person make sure that it functions correctly.

-Figure 37 - Ball-mount hitch connection
+Figure 36-Ball-mount hitch connection

-7.3.2 Disconnect from a Ball-mount Hitch
+7.3.2 Disconnect from a Ball-Mount Hitch

-Make sure there is space and clearance to safely drive the tow vehicle forward, away from the machine.
+Make sure that there is space and clearance to safely drive the tow vehicle forward, away from the machine.

-- Stop the tow vehicle in a location where it and the machine are on dry, level ground.
+- 1. Stop the tow vehicle in a location where it and the machine are on level ground.
 Stop the engine and apply the parking brake. - 2.
 Turn and lower the trailer jack to support the machine.
 For instructions, see Lower the Trailer Jack on page 52. - 3.
-Disconnect the light-bar cable harness from the tow vehicle.
-Stow the cable harness on the machine in a location that prevents damage. - 4.
+Disconnect the light-bar wire harness from the tow vehicle.
+Stow the wire harness on the machine in a location that prevents damage. - 4.
 Remove the two safety chains from the tow vehicle and stow them safely on the machine. - 5.
 Remove the pin from the hitch-coupler latch.
 Lift the latch to the vertical (unlocked) position. - 6.
-Use the jack to lift the trailer tongue until the hitch coupler is higher than the ball-mount hitch. - 7.
+Use the trailer jack to lift the trailer tongue until the hitch coupler is higher than the ball-mount hitch. - 7.
 Slowly, drive the tow vehicle forward until the ball-mount hitch is clear of the hitch coupler. - 8.
 Stop the tow vehicle and apply the parking brake. - 9.
 Use the trailer jack to lower the machine until it is level with the ground. - 10.
 Lower the hitch-coupler latch to the locked position.
-Install the pin through the latch.
+Install a pin through the latch.